 In this context, the Republic of Korea has identified technology and medical capacity building as cross-cutting themes for the 2021 UN Peacekeeping Ministerial, scheduled to take place in Seoul in December.
 The ministerial will have the aim of encouraging member states to consider pledges that will support and enhance ongoing efforts by the UN in these areas.
 Member states have already demonstrated the value of partnerships with the UN to provide technology solutions.
 These range from small-scale, high-impact projects based on member-state financial support to longer-term strategic cooperation whereby member states have worked with the UN to provide specific capacities and expertise in response to identified challenges.

-This public virtual policy forum will share key elements of the UN peacekeeping technology strategy.
-It will highlight mission perspectives on how technological solutions can support mandate implementation, as well as potential risks.
-It will also indicate areas where member states, in their role as military, police, and financial contributors, can support the UN in matching technological solutions through their pledges at the ministerial.
+This public virtual policy forum shared key elements of the UN peacekeeping technology strategy.
+It highlighted mission perspectives on how technological solutions can support mandate implementation, as well as potential risks.
+It also indicated areas where member states, in their role as military, police, and financial contributors, can support the UN in matching technological solutions through their pledges at the ministerial.

 Mr. Zeid Ra’ad Al Hussein, IPI President